 Next year, you may want to consider investing your holiday funds in a mutual fund, certificate of deposit, or other investment.
 Those investments will give you a better chance of growing that money than a basic savings account.

-Three months isn’t a long time, but you can also start saving for the holidays and beyond with a gift savings account through a reputable investment company such as Betterment.
+Three months isn’t a long time, but you can also start saving for the holidays and beyond with gift savings account through a reputable investment company such as Betterment.
 Betterment can help you optimize your investment portfolio based on your goals.
 Open a Betterment account now.

 Save the Change